Nigeria's shrinking civic space sparks activists' concerns - Businessday NG

 Shonibare stressed that “these voices cannot—and will not—be buried, no matter how hard the forces of oppression try to silence them.
 It is up to us to stand in solidarity with these voices and ensure that civic space remains open, not just for Nigerians, but for all people around the world.

 “In Nigeria, these freedoms are enshrined in our Constitution.
 Section 39 which guarantees the right to freedom of expression, affirming that every person has the right to hold opinions and to receive and impart ideas without interference.
-Similarly, Section 40 protects the right to peaceful assembly and association, enabling Nigerians to organizlse, protest, and mobilise around shared causes.”
+Similarly, Section 40 protects the right to peaceful assembly and association, enabling Nigerians to organize, protest, and mobilize around shared causes.”

 These constitutional rights are further reinforced by international obligations.
 The African Charter on Human and Peoples’ Rights echoes these protections, emphasising their importance in safeguarding human dignity and democratic governance